The derelict state of Porto

-In Portugal, the sea has always been close.
-The country was once a nation of great seafarers and the city of Porto has been an important port since Roman times.
-Today, things are different.
+In Portugal, the sea has always been more than geography.
+The country was once a nation of great seafarers and Porto has been an important port city since Roman times.
+Now, cracks are showing where once there were expectations.

 Ribeira district in Porto The historical Ribeira district.